How old is patient?

 How should I use Moxijet?

-Use Moxijet as directed by your doctor.
+Use Moxijet tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Take Moxijet by mouth with or without food.
+- Take Moxijet tablets by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

-- To clear up your infection completely, take Moxijet for the full course of treatment.
+- To clear up your infection completely, take Moxijet tablets for the full course of treatment.
 Keep taking it even if you feel better in a few days.

 Uses of Moxijet in details